tazama-lf/Full-Stack-Docker-Tazama/README.md

 As with the Public (DockerHub) deployment above, you also have the ability to choose an `rc` or `latest` release deployment by updating the `Full-Stack-Docker-Tazama/.env` file.

+> [!NOTE]
+> The Tazama Demo UI is not currently available for this deployment scenario.

 ### Additional deployment options

 On the selection of any of the deployment types from the main Tazama script menu, you will be presented with a number of additional options for your deployment on a new menu: